R. Norris Williams: RMS Titanic

 Williams also gained fame as being a survivor of the RMS Titanic disaster in April 1912.
 He and his father, Charles Duane Williams, were traveling first class on the liner when it struck an iceberg and sank.
 Shortly after the collision, Williams freed a trapped passenger from a cabin by breaking down a door.
 He was reprimanded by a steward, who threatened to fine him for damaging White Star Line property, an event that inspired a scene in James Cameron's film Titanic (1997).
 Williams remained on the doomed liner almost until the very end.
 At one point Williams' father tried to get a steward to fill his flask.
 The flask was given to Williams and remains in the Williams family.

 As Titanic began her final plunge, father and son jumped into the water.
 While Dick was able to save himself, his father was killed by the first funnel falling from the ship.
-The 21-year-old Williams recalled, "I saw one of the four great funnels come crashing down on top of him.
+Williams stated, "I saw one of the four great funnels come crashing down on top of him.
 Just for one instant I stood there transfixed – not because it had only missed me by a few feet … curiously enough not because it had killed my father for whom I had a far more than normal feeling of love and attachment; but there I was transfixed wondering at the enormous size of this funnel, still belching smoke.
 It seemed to me that two cars could have been driven through it side by side."
-He made his way to the partially-submerged Collapsible A, holding onto its side for quite a while before getting in.
+He made his way to the partially submerged Collapsible A, holding onto its side for quite a while before getting in.
 When Williams entered the water, he was wearing a fur coat which he quickly discarded along with his shoes.
 Those in Collapsible A who survived were transferred to Collapsible Boat D, which reached RMS Carpathia.
 Although abandoned by RMS Carpathia, Collapsible A was recovered a month later.
-Onboard the lifeboat was the discarded fur coat which was returned to Williams by White Star.
+On board the lifeboat was the discarded fur coat which was returned to Williams by White Star.

 After entering the lifeboat, he spent several hours knee-deep in the freezing water.
 Carpathia arrived on the scene to rescue survivors.
 The ordeal left his legs so severely frostbitten that the Carpathia's doctor wanted to amputate them.
 Williams, who did not want his tennis career to be cut short, opted instead to work through the injury by simply getting up and walking around every two hours, around the clock.
 The choice worked out well for him: later that year, he won his first U.S. Tennis Championship, in mixed doubles, and went on to win many more championships including the Davis Cup with fellow survivor Karl Behr.

 It was not until after the publication of A Night to Remember (1955), a book about the Titanic disaster, that Williams became acquainted with its author Walter Lord.
 In 1962, Williams met with Lord and gave a detailed account of the sinking.